 Florida’s 1st SITES GOLD Certification

-Newell Gateway and Northeast Gateway, 2023
+2023: Newell Gateway and Northeast Gateway

-USA’s 1st WELL Platinum Certification
+1st University in the US to earn WELL Platinum Certification

-Student Healthcare Center, 2024
+2024: Student Healthcare Center

 #1

-Total number of Green Building Certifications
+Total Number of Green Building Certifications

 7

-# of Green Building Rating Programs Used
+Number of Green Building Rating Programs Used